-This UBS Exchange Traded Fund invests primarily in equities, which are included in the MSCI Emerging Markets Climate Paris Aligned Index.
+This UBS Exchange Traded Fund invests in treasuries and corporate bonds and may therefore be subject to high fluctuations in value.
 This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID.
+Sustainability risks are not considered as part of the Index selection process.
+Therefore, sustainability risks are not systematically integrated.
 All investments are subject to market fluctuations.
-The Fund is subject to the risk that its climate-focused investment strategy may select or exclude securities of certain issuers for reasons other than investment performance considerations.
-Climate Criteria and risks are considered as part of the Index selection process.
-Every fund has specific risks, which may significantly increase under unusual market conditions.
-As a result, the net asset value of the funds assets is directly dependent on the performance of the underlying index.
+Every fund has specific risks, which can significantly increase under unusual market conditions.
+As a result, the net asset value of the fund's assets is directly dependent on the performance of the underlying index.
 Losses that could be avoided via active management will not be offset.